 The cupboard contains glasses, and behind the screen is a fridge keeping cool the champagne, wine, tonic water or other drinks you have ordered.

 The Dining Room can be used for meals or meetings.
-The Victorian oak table seats up to sixteen.
+The Victorian oak table seats up to fourteen.
 Food is served via the far door, leading to the kitchens.

 There is old oak carving in this room, with the magnificent fireplace being the highlight.
 The centrepiece is of the Last Supper, and the supports to either side represent the pen and the sword.
 The display cupboard on the far wall contains a quantity of ‘Afghanistan Vase’ ironstone ware by John Meir & Son of Tunstall.
 It has been in the house for well over a century and remains in homage to the Victorian manufacturers of the nearby Potteries.

 This first-floor corner room was designed for ladies only.
 There is seating for eight and a desk for letter-writing, which is set in front of a window that enjoys fine views out.

 The theme is blue and white, and appropriate china is shown in the display cabinet.
 The Persian Nain carpet matches the décor perfectly in having dark and medium blues on a cream background.
 Nain carpets like this are rare and special, closely hand knotted with only the highest quality highland sheep’s wool.
 White silk is woven in for the contouring of the patterns and the detailing of the design.

 This room was built to accommodate two billiard tables, and although no-one in the family has been interested in the game, the name lives on.
 Only two billiard balls remain.

 At one end is the impressive fireplace, set with a ready-to-light fire and a supply of logs.
 The oak panelling affords the rooms excellent acoustics, making it a favourite for live music, though the first impression may be of the big game trophies and the weapons from Rajasthan and elsewhere.
 The carpet is a hundred years old and of exceptional size.